theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/alteryx.md

 ---

 This page shows how to set up and use the {{ page.meta.title }} destination.
-The {{ page.meta.title }} destination enables users to load SAP data from Alteryx.
+The {{ page.meta.title }} destination enables users to load SAP data directly from Alteryx.

 ## Requirements